Visit Bentota, Sri Lanka

 You can also visit the home of his brother, Bevis Bawa, who, in his retirement from civil servitude, also had a stab at design.
 Featuring playful artworks and a statue that’s a little too pleased to see you, his gardens take a more fantastical, relaxed approach.

 The hotels along Bentota’s beach range from the small, relaxed Club Villa to expansive resorts offering water sports and activities galore.
-The selection of exclusive luxury options includes Saman Villas, a collection of two-story villas, each with its own plunge pool and butler.
+The selection of exclusive luxury options includes Saman Villas, a collection of two-storey villas, each with its own plunge pool and butler.

-While the beaches themselves are relatively quiet, there’s a collection of restaurants, cafes and shops inland.
+While the beaches themselves are relatively quiet, there’s a collection of restaurants, cafés and shops inland.
 You can eat Sri Lankan curries in candlelit courtyards, at Indian restaurants set in old shophouses and homemade ice cream served in coffee shops.